 Peter Bille Larsen is a Danish anthropologist who works on conservation and social justice at both local and global levels.
 He is currently associate researcher at The Environmental Governance and Territorial Development Institute (GEDT) of the University of Geneva, and also works as a free-lance consultant.
 He has collaborated with UNESCO, the Advisory Bodies to the World Heritage Convention as well as academic partners to strengthen analysis and policy discussions on human rights, development and heritage.
 Recent books include Post-frontier resource governance (Palgrave, 2015), The Anthropology of Conservation NGOs (Palgrave 2018), World Heritage and Human Rights (Routledge, 2018) and World Heritage and Sustainable Development (Routledge, 2018).

-Aleksei Kelli is Professor of Intellectual Property Law (the University of Tartu, Estonia).
-He is Chair of Legal Committee of CLARIN ERIC (Common Language Resources and Technology Infrastructure) and principal investigator in the Programme for Addressing Socio-economic Challenges of Sectoral R&D in the field of industrial property.
-Dr Kelli acted as the Head of an Expert Group on the Codification of the Intellectual Property Law of Estoni.
+Aleksei Kelli is Professor of Intellectual Property Law (University of Tartu, Estonia).
+He is Chair of Legal Committee of CLARIN ERIC (Common Language Resources and Technology Infrastructure).
+Dr Kelli acted as the Head of an Expert Group on the Codification of the Intellectual Property Law of Estonia.
 He has been a Member of Team of Specialists on Intellectual Property in the United Nations Economic Commission for Europe.
 He has taken part in several EU and Estonian R&D projects as a leading IP, innovation, and data protection expert.
 Dr. Kelli has published numerous works on intellectual property, innovation, personal data protection, knowledge transfer, and related issues.
-Several publications concern digital humanities

 Oliver Loode is Managing Director of URALIC Centre for Indigenous Peoples NGO (Põlisrahvaste Arengu Keskus MTÜ) where he coordinates the programme of Finno-Ugric Capitals of Culture and SANA2019: Civil Society Network for Preservation and Revitalization of Indigenous Languages.
 Between 2014-2016 he served as Expert Member of the United Nations Permanent Forum on Indigenous Issues (UNPFII), including as Vice-Chair and Rapporteur.
 He has also worked as Head of Cultural Programmes at Minority Rights Group International.
 Before entering the field of indigenous peoples’ and minority rights, Oliver was a tourism development and place marketing consultant.